Persistent Organic Pollutants (POP)

 Polychlorinated biphenyls (PCB) |

-1336-36-3 a.o |
+1336-36-3 a.o. |

-215-648-1 |
+215-648-1 a.o. |

 Industrial; paints, kits, oils, electrical equipment, coolant fluids, insulating fluids, plasticisers |